Snowmass Village, Colorado: History

 The Snowmass ski area first opened on December 16, 1967.
 The new ski area hired Olympic medalist Stein Eriksen to direct the ski school.
 Besides experience as a skier and instructor, Stein Eriksen brought an aura of European glamor to the raw new resort.

 Brush Creek Road was paved in 1968.
 The former hayfields still had mostly alfalfa into the 1970s.
 The Snowmass Golf Course was first laid out with nine holes in (need date).
 It was expanded and redesigned several times (need dates), the latest in 2001 by James Engh.
 The periodic re-landscaping of the golf course led to the relocation of ranch houses and to changes in the valley floor from flat or sloping fields to rolling hills with ponds.

 The Snowmass Wildcat Fire Protection District was founded in 1971 and the firehouse built on Owl Creek Road.

 Notorious serial killer Ted Bundy abducted and murdered Caryn Campbell in Snowmass Village on January 12, 1975.
 Her body was later found along the Owl Creek road near what is now the Facilities Maintenance Division.

 In 1977, the community incorporated as the Town of Snowmass Village.

 The Snowmass Chapel was built near the firehouse on Owl Creek Road in 1988.
-Previous to this time, church services were held in the Octagon Movie Theater or in the open air Aspen Grove Chapel, where benches were set up under aspen trees separating two ski runs.
+Previous to this time, church services were held in the Opticon Movie Theater or in the open air Aspen Grove Chapel, where benches were set up under aspen trees separating two ski runs.
 Later the area was cleared for more condominiums off Wood Road.

 Today, Snowmass Village has experienced a building boom, as new condominiums, luxury homes, mountainside mansions, and Base Village have recently been constructed.
 Westin Hotels and the Viceroy Hotel Group have recently built a respective hotel in Snowmass.
 Snowmass Village is also experiencing a rising influx of wealthy tourists and skiers.